Solafune-Inc/solafune-tools/solafune_tools/community_tools/README.md

     Description to the tools

-    ## Impact to the data
+    ## Impact to the data and Example of the dataset

-    How this tools will impact the data for training or evaluation
+    How this tools will impact the data for training or evaluation.
+What kind of data might best for this tool

     ## Usage